 are purely informational and might be used for inventory management.

-Hardware Properties usually don’t have to be entered by hand.
-When a host boots, the basic
+Hardware Properties usually don’t have to be entered manually.
+When a host boots, its basic

-hardware properties are detected and reported to the server.
+hardware properties are detected and reported to the head-node.
 They are shown as a tool-tip in

-reported values to create the correct configuration for a set of hosts and is the best way to
+generate the correct configuration for a set of hosts and is the best way to create their initial

 A property that is not hardware related is called generic.